 - Start increasing the size of the circle pressing it between your finger and thumb.
 You can also use a rolling pin to flatten it.
 Form a circle of around 3.5 inches to 4-inch diameter.
 Now take the circular dough on your palm and fold your finger slightly to form a basket-like structure form the circular dough.

 - Put a ball of previously prepared stuffing for kachori on it and bring the open edges of the dough together and join them at the center tightly.
 Excess dough can be pinched off and removed.
 This will again form a ball-like structure.
 Let the filled ball sit for 3 to 4 minutes before rolling.

 - Flatten the top.
 Then, gently roll the kachori with a rolling pin to form a circle of around 3 to 3.5-inches diameter and 1/2 inch thickness.

 - Stuff and prepare rest kachori this way and keep them covered with a moist muslin cloth so that they do not dry up.

 How to deep fry Kachori

 - Heat the oil in frying pan over low heat.
-To check if oil is ready put a little piece of dough in the oil.
-Dough should sizzle, and come up very slow.
+To check if the oil is ready, put a little piece of dough in the oil.
+The dough should sizzle, and come up very slow.

 - While frying slowly turn them over to get an even color.
 Fry until golden-brown on both sides.
 If the kachoris are not fried on low heat, they will get soft and will not be crispy.
 Frying takes about 7 to 10 minutes for each lot.
 So, be patient.

-- These kachories can be stored for a week in an airtight container at room temperature.
+- These Kachoris can be stored for a week in an airtight container at room temperature.